MelemiP/Maya-Angelou-Tribute-Page/README.md

 Tribute page test on freecodecamp.com, created on Codepen.io using HTML and CSS.
 Link to Maya Angelou tribute page pen: https://codepen.io/Melemi/pen/abpWzNE?editors=1100

+It should be noted that I would replace many of the ID's with classes, but I had to use ID's to pass the tests.

 Test parameters are below:

 #Content